no-code-comments/SJTU-UMJI-Course-Files/VE215 Intro to Circuits/README.md

 - You can begin the lab as soon as you arrive.
 You can also be late for the lab.
 - You can copy all parts before the Results part from the manual to your report.

 There will be little tutorial for **PSpice** and other electronic drawing software.
 However, you need to be familiar with the software in that there will be some assignment related to it.
-A tutorial for **PSpice** performed by Zuheng Liu will be uploaded in **Reference** folder.
+A tutorial for **PSpice** performed by Zuheng Liu and a tutorial for **Multisim** has been uploaded in **Reference** folder.

 For practice, the solution after the textbook is far more enough since it will only give you the answer.
 For detailed solution, you can visit the website https://www.studocu.com/en/document/university-of-california-riverside/introduction-to-electrical-engineering/other/fundamentals-of-electronic-circuits-solution-manual-alexander-5th-edition/3628242/view.